johnothwolo/noah/README.md

 Noah is installed via homebrew or macports.
 On the first run, noah automatically downloads and installs a comprehensive linux environment in your home directory (by default, ubuntu 16.04 is installed in `~/.noah/tree`). macOS Sierra or higher is required.

+Thanks to a brilliant [article](https://worthdoingbadly.com/casesensitive-iossim/) by @zhowei, noah can run with a case senstitive system policy.
+However in order to achieve this, noah has to be run as root.

 ### Homebrew

 ```console